jackmpcollins/magentic/docs/index.md

 - [Formatting] to naturally insert python objects into prompts.
 - [Asyncio].
 Simply use `async def` when defining a magentic function.
 - [Streaming] structured outputs to use them as they are being generated.
-- [Vision] to easily get stuctured outputs from images.
+- [Vision] to easily get structured outputs from images.
 - Multiple LLM providers including OpenAI and Anthropic.
 See [Configuration].
 - [Type Annotations] to work nicely with linters and IDEs.